HOW TO CONNECT A SENSOR TO INSTRUNET APPLICATIONS >

 When in the Channel Setup dialog, one can

 based on the responses; or one can set fields manually.
-If one uses the automated process, they can ignore all fields, and just make sure the answers to the questions are
+If one uses the Interview process, they can ignore all fields, and just make sure the answers to the questions are

 correct and that the sensor is wired per the recommended wiring diagram.
 To see this diagram, one can press